Taxi1500: A Multilingual Dataset for Text Classification in 1500 Languages: A Case Study for the Use of Taxi1500

-We are interested in the influence of the train set size.
-To this end, we conduct in-language experiments with 20 selected languages, 10 head and 10 \tailtwo languages.
-Tables \ref{tab:in_language_mbert} and \ref{tab:in_language_xlmr_b} show the results of zero-shot and in-language experiments using mBERT and XLM-R-Base for the selected languages.
-The languages are selected to represent different writing systems (Latin, Chinese, Korean, Japanese, Basque, Hebrew, Arabic, Malayalam, Cyrillic, and Burmese) and 11 language families (Indo-European, Sino-Tibetan, Koreanic, Japonic, Basque, Dravidian, Iroquoian, Turkic, Cariban, Uralic and Central Sudanic).
+To investigate the influence of the training set size, we conduct in-language experiments with 20 selected languages, 10 head and 10 \tailtwo languages.
+We select languages based on: 1) their inclusion in pretrained multilingual models, specifically whether they are pretrained by the four mentioned SOTA PMLMs or not.
+2) variation in typology to ensure coverage of different language types and families, including a) high resource languages, and 2) low resource languages pretrained by the SOTA PMLMs, as well as 3) low resource languages and 4) resource-scarce languages not covered by the SOTA PMLMs like Hixkaryana.
+We present the iso codes, writing systems and language families of the 20 languages in table \ref{tab:lan_family_script}.
+The languages are selected to represent 11 different writing systems (Latin, Chinese, Korean, Japanese, Basque, Hebrew, Arabic, Malayalam, Cyrillic, Devanagari and Burmese) and 13 language families (Indo-European, Sino-Tibetan, Koreanic, Japanic, Basque, Dravidian, Iroquoian, Turkic, Cariban, Uralic, Austronesian, Uto-Aztecan and Central Sudanic).
+Tables \ref{tab:in_language_mbert} and \ref{tab:in_language_xlmr_b} show the results of zero-shot transfer and in-language experiments using mBERT and XLM-R-Base for the selected languages.
 As expected, the in-language performance improves when the training set becomes larger.
-Interestingly, zero-shot performance of head languages is comparable to in-language setting with 100 samples for mBert and with 400 samples for XLM-R-Base, which indicates that models with more parameters may require more in-language data to reach a comparable level with zero-shot performance.
+Interestingly, zero-shot transfer performance of head languages is comparable to in-language setting with 100 samples for mBert and with 400 samples for XLM-R-Base, which indicates that models with more parameters may require more in-language data to reach a comparable level with zero-shot transfer performance.
 In addition, observing the average zero-shot transfer performance of mBert and XLM-R-Base, XLM-R-Base achieves higher scores on both head and \tailtwo languages, this might indicate a better overall performance of XLM-R-Base on Taxi1500 classification task.
 Moreover, the zero-shot transfer results on both models show that head languages consistently outperform \tailtwo languages, which reflects both models' better generalization capability on languages in their pretraining data.